 - While not the youngest race in the X-Universe, the Terrans managed to build their own Portal Network, Big Dumb Objects, and sentient AI in the space of 700 years - the only other race that can boast the same technological achievements being the Precursors.
 The Paranid, who were at the whole space-flight thing for longer, advance more slowly.

-- The Covenant of the Halo universe revere technology, to the point that it would be blasphemy to even suggest they should advance from the technology they've used for centuries.
-They had a huge head start over humans, but by the end of the war, humans were able to improve Covenant technology just by fiddling with the settings.
+- The Covenant of the Halo universe revere their Forerunner-derived technology, to the point that it would be blasphemy to even suggest merely changing the settings.
+They had a huge 3000 year old head start over humanity, but by the end of the war, humans were beginning to not only reverse-engineer, but improve upon captured Covenant technology.

 - In Starcraft, humans made a start in the sector as a few tens-of-thousands about 200 years ago, but are now a credible power. in comparison, its debatable whether the Zerg advance at all (and all of the maybe advancement in the games at least has been at the hands of Kerrigan), and the Protoss advance so slowly that it takes a major war to get anything moving at all (and half the new weapons in the second game are apparently stuff they've had stashed away for centuries).